Summit of Mount Wrightson in southern Arizona

 Summit of Mount Wrightson in Arizona

-Okay, that was pretty awesome, but there’s one more thing.
-Ladybugs.
+There have been a lot of flying bugs at the summit every time we have gone, and they can get pretty annoying.
+Except the ladybugs.
 And when I say ladybugs, I mean like zillions and zillions of them!
 April was in heaven, and instead of enjoying the view, she spent her time making friends with them and putting them all over her face.

 Ladybugs on the face of a person on Mount Wrightson